 Scar Tissue: The Good, The Bad, and The Ugly

-I have always been fascinated by how you can bring two sides of your skin together (i.e. after a surgery) and those two sides will grow back together.
+I have always been fascinated by how you can bring two sides of your skin together (i.e. after a surgery as in the case of vaginal stenosis) and those two sides will grow back together.
 How cool is that?
 Our bodies have a miraculous ability to heal.
 And without scar tissue, that would not be possible.
 Without the ability to form a scar, those two sides would not grow back together.

 However, scar tissue is a double-edged sword.
 Some people do not like the way their scars look and want to get rid of them.
 Sometimes, scars cause pain or limit a person’s ability to do something.
 Americans spend $20 million dollars a year to treat their scars.

 Scar tissue can keep organs from moving as they should in the body.
 In a scar tissue free environment, the organs within the abdominal cavity would move synergistically with one another.
 For example, if I were to reach for an object, my body easily moves with right and left twisting.
 If there is a scar, however, that movement is restricted.
 I may feel a pull in my abdomen or even pain as I twist.

 Pelvic Scar Tissue

 There are some forms of scar tissue that directly affect the pelvic cavity, abdomen, vagina, and bowel.
 These include scar tissue formation and vaginal stenosis.
 These can occur after childbirth, a hysterectomy, gynecologic cancer, anorectal cancer, or gender reassignment surgery.